Free to Join for 2026–2027! Browse live virtual classes and register today. New classes are still being added! See Classes

 Students should log on 5 minutes before class starts, keep cameras on, and microphones muted.
 Students will need to have all materials ready to reference and use during their class.
 Breaks are discouraged, and water in a sealed container is allowed.
 Classes end when the instructor dismisses the group.

 Yes.
 As the student’s primary educator, you’re responsible for providing a comprehensive education, meeting your state’s requirements for home instruction.
-Our virtual classes offered are designed as enrichment courses, designed to provide specialized instruction in certain subjects.
+Our virtual classes offered are designed as enrichment classes, and are designed to provide specialized instruction in certain subjects.

 Our instructors warmly welcome new students.
-A coordinator will liaise with the instructor regarding the course requirements.
-If they’re able to accept the student, full payment for the course will apply.
+A coordinator will liaise with the instructor regarding the class requirements.
+If they’re able to accept the student, full payment for the class will apply.

 Our courses are designed for a 34-week academic year.
 We plan to meet for 30 weeks, with 2 additional weeks each semester reserved for optional makeup days if needed.
 This allows flexibility for holidays, weather-related cancellations, or instructor absences.